 It doesn’t say you have to take notes this way.

 Instead, it presents you with a variety of tools for you to choose from and create your own customized note-taking process, one that works well with your learning style and your personality.

 So for the doodlers out there, your notes might be heavy on the sketches.
 For those who prefer working with words, you might stick mostly to that, but maybe bring in some diagrams here and there to help you organize those words.

 And there’s plenty of room for everyone in between those two ends of the spectrum.

-Most of what we’ll be doing within Sketchnoting In The Classrom is introducing you to a variety note-taking tools, and letting you experiment as you combine them in different ways to help you take better notes in class, study better outside of class, plan projects more effectively, and ultimately become better at working with and presenting ideas.
+What I do within that kit is introduce you to a variety note-taking tools, encourage you to experiment as you combine them in different ways to help you take better notes in class, study better outside of class, plan projects more effectively, and ultimately become better at working with and presenting ideas.